Minimum-Link Covering Trails for any Hypercubic Lattice: Introduction

 \begin{definition} We define as $h(n,k)$ the number of edges of the minimum-link covering trail for $P(n,k)$ (i.e., the link-length of any polygonal chain that visits each node of $P(n,k)$ at least once and that is characterized by the minimum number of edges).
-Furthermore, let us call $h_l(n,k)$ and $h_u(n,k)$ the best known lower and upper bound for $h(n,k)$ (respectively), so $h_l(n,k) \leq h(n,k) \leq h_u(n,k)$ holds for any $P(n,k) \subset \mathbb{R}^{k}$. \end{definition}
+Furthermore, let us call $h_l(n,k)$ and $h_u(n,k)$ the proven lower and upper bound for $h(n,k)$ (respectively), so $h_l(n,k) \leq h(n,k) \leq h_u(n,k)$ holds for every $P(n,k) \subset \mathbb{R}^{k}$. \end{definition}